Pos: 57.7923, -152.3870

 The long Rasperry Passage before was friendly calm with low to moderate headwinds.
 A bunch of lodges along the way, and old rusty cannery and a few scattered houses around the mellow hills – we are nearing civilization, with also a bunch of fishing boats buzzing around.

-Whale island was aptly named, as some dozens of whales were hanging out in the strong current around the island, probably just with open mouth to filter all the small krill getting washed in.
+Whale island was aptly named, as some dozens of whales were hanging out in the strong current around the island, just with gaping mouth to filter all the small krill getting washed in.
 Their spouts decorated the green tree background of the island like a concert of firework fountains, spraying up and down, here and there and up to six or more at the same time – a real spectacle!
 This will be my favorite camp spot on my way out to the mainland next year!

 We were passing the Narrow strait between Spruce Island without much counter current, but lots of headwind.
 But as soon as I smelled and felt the open ocean again with a tiny gentle swell, my energy level was raised back to the max, and I was flying along, the near goal of having a longer break on my mind.
 Eyal was obviously not on his highest peak yet, despite his nap and consuming some Energy-Gel sachets.
-When I discovered those suckers on the small rocky beach, he reassured me he “got those given” and has “not tried them yet”…hahaha, you have probably silently been “doping” yourself all the time! :-)) And I enjoyed to kick him paddling even stronger and faster to challenge my ambitious co-paddler to get the last bits of energy out of him!
+When I discovered those suckers on the small rocky beach, he reassured me he “got those given” and has “not tried them yet” …hehehe, you have silently been “doping” yourself all the time!
+And I enjoyed kicking him paddling even stronger and faster to challenge my ambitious co-paddler to get the last bits of energy out of him!
 “Freya’s Bootcamp” has still a lot to offer on the last miles!
 Like, I had my fun to annoy him to paddle two times a full circle around him and to catch up again…

-But the revenge came soon…despite Eyal was grinning at my antics and was huffing and snuffing along doing his best, silently he probably saved some reserves, and was exploding inwardly by my impudence of paddling two circles around him while he was sweating.
-After a small snack and pee break, he really managed to get two kayak length ahead of me, before I caught up in his wake, touched his stern and he gave up again.
+But the revenge came soon…despite Eyal was grinning at my antics and was huffing and snuffing along doing his best, silently he saved some reserves, and was exploding inwardly by my impudence of paddling two circles around him while he was sweating.
+After a small snack and pee break, he really managed to get two kayak lengths ahead of me, before I caught up in his wake, touched his stern and he gave up again.
 Tie break!
 At least on this one…

 We were both fully worn by now, also as we paddled today 77 km!
 But I think if we had to continue tomorrow, none of us would have been paddling so hard.
 It was just a final race of two wonderful challenging weeks of paddling.
 Eyal, despite occasionally being a bit of a cute smiling young bigmouth and smart aleck, proved to have some good paddling skills, and when he eventually listened to the “elderly lady”, also improved on many more.
 I did my best to pass on everything I knew, and I think we both learned a lot, had a lot of fun, some wonderful weather, wildlife and wild nature.
-Sea kayaking of it’s best!
+Sea kayaking of its best!
 Thanks a lot for joining me, and for your great pictures you took!